Ben Schrader Jr.

 Language Acquisition was Crucial

-Communication was difficult when working with the Korean infantry, so US Army trained Korean soldiers in Arabic numerals & map reading.
-They could help provide the coordinates to fire on the number of units, battalion or regiments they anticipated coming in.
-It proved crucial to know which weapons worked with the right fuse and how these weapons would effect the enemy.
+Ben Schrader reports communication was difficult when working with the Korean infantry, so US Army trained Korean soldiers in Arabic numerals and map reading.
+He explains they could help provide the coordinates to fire on the number of units, battalions, or regiments they anticipated coming in.
+He explains it proved crucial to know which weapons worked with the right fuse and how these weapons would effect the enemy.

 Share YouTube: